angMaidt/Starter/README.md

 # Welcome to **Starter**!
 ### A full-stack site devoted to sourdough bread.
 Inspired by [seriouseats.com](https://www.seriouseats.com)

-### *Built for your beginner bread-head, **Starter** is geared towards helping sourdough noobies explore recipes, recieve feedback on their own recipes, and have an easy to use refernce of common sourdough questions.*
+### *Built for your beginner bread-head, **Starter** is geared towards helping sourdough noobies explore recipes and recieve feedback on their own recipes.*

 ### Check out the live site [here](https://starter-bread.herokuapp.com/)!